 W Motors (United Arab Emirates)

 W Motors cars are the most famous sports cars from the UAE.
-The company that produces them was originally established in Lebanon but then moved its headquarters to Dubai.
+The company that produces them was originally founded in Lebanon but then moved its headquarters to Dubai.
 It was founded by several European enterprises, having invested millions of dollars in a joint project.
 W Motors products are presented in the luxury segment of the car market.
-The exception is the Ghiath model, designed only for the Dubai Police and not available for sale.
+The exception is the Ghiath model, designed only for the Dubai Police and not for sale.

 Zarooq Motors (United Arab Emirates)